Learned Excellence for Athletes

 Having developed a comprehensive anger management program for athletes, he has lectured nationally on the topic of anger and violence in sports.
 Dr. Abrams believes that the idea that athletes are more violent than their non-athlete counterparts is a MYTH!
 It is a myth that has sprung from the transgression of a very small percentage of athletes, the tremendous media attention athletes receive when they do cross "the line", and the selective inattention to the ubiquity of societal violence.
 Because some hold the perspective that athletes are more violent, athletes need to be even better at controlling their emotions.
 Before an incident can even be corroborated, it will be highlighting the sports news.

-Therefore, athletes are At Risk because of two things:
+Therefore, athletes are At Risk because of three things:

 Athletes are also wrongly stereotyped to be more likely to be involved in dating/sexual violence than their non-athlete peers.
 Though the evidence to support this is questionable, again, these are issues that athletes face and it is important to provide preventative (as well as responsive treatment) services that are specifically geared to an athlete population.
 Dr. Abrams has developed and presented workshops that focus on the many factors that contribute to increase risk.
 Some of these factors include: